department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/automobile-allowance-adaptive-equipment.md

 ---
 layout: page-breadcrumbs.html
-title: VA automobile allowance and adaptive equipment
+title: VA Automobile Allowance And Adaptive Equipment
 heading: VA automobile allowance and adaptive equipment
 display_title: Auto allowance and adaptive equipment
 description: Find out if you can get a VA automobile allowance if you're a Veteran living with a service-connected disability that prevents you from driving.
 Our automotive adaptive-equipment grants can help you buy or update a vehicle with special features that enable you to drive.
 Learn how to file a claim.